Alexjames21/KinoProject/README.md

 ![Website Structure](https://github.com/Alexjames21/KinoProject/blob/master/MovieReview-web/src/main/resources/static/assets/img/gloomap_6ef335ba.png)

 The website consists of 5 pages:

 Featured: The featured page is at the same time also the home page.
 It shows a featured movie that is new or rated highly.

 Write your own review here: This page is a sub-page of featured, it can be used to write an own review for the selected movie.

 Top Movies: Here, the top movies will be displayed and they can also be rated.

 About: On the about page, there is some information and pictures about us, the developers of the project.

-Sign in: Here, the visitor can access his account or create a new account to write their own movie-reviews.
+Sign in: Here, the visitor can access his account or create a new account to write their own movie reviews.

 ## Reflection